 Polygons and Ice Wedges

 Polygons are formed as a result of the freeze and thaw cycle.
 When soil contracts in the deep cold, cracks form.
-During spring snowmelt and summer rains, water flows into the crack and is trapped and frozen by surrounding permafrost.
+During spring snowmelt and summer rains, water flows into the gap and is trapped and frozen by surrounding permafrost.
 Freezing water expands and forces the surrounding soil upward and outward.

 Ponds and Thermokarsts (surface depressions)